spollard/josh-works.github.io/_posts/2019-05-09-turing_prework_01_intro.md

 ## Why this series exists

-This guide is a work-in-progress, so I hope you will reach out if you get stuck on anything.
-I'm in the Turing slack as `@josh_t`, or ping me via email at `joshthompson@hey.com`.

-I intend for this series to be started _after_ finishing Turing's [Mod 0 program](https://mod0.turing.io/) and [Mod 0 capstone](https://github.com/turingschool-examples/module_0_capstone)
+I intend for this series to be _after_ finishing Turing's [Mod 0 program](https://mod0.turing.io/) and [Mod 0 capstone](https://github.com/turingschool-examples/module_0_capstone)

 If you don't have enough time to work through these resources, no problem.
-This is simply a guide to make Turing _a little easier than it otherwise will be_.
-Most Turing students have done just fine without these resources.
+This is a guide to make Turing _a little easier than it otherwise will be_.
+Most Turing students have done fine without these resources.

 This collection of articles is a guide that will make Turing's mod 1 _much_ easier than it otherwise would be.

-We'll do this by working on, (and completing) a few dozen small Ruby exercises.
+We'll do this by working on, (and completing) small Ruby exercises.

 You might be thinking:
 > Josh.
 This already sounds like a lot of work.
-I just finished my prework, and I know Turing's gonna be brutal.
-Why should I do all of this _optional_ work, instead of enjoying my last few days of freedom?
+I finished my prework, and I know Turing's gonna be brutal.
+Why should I do this _optional_ work, instead of enjoying my last days of freedom?

+Good question, reader.
+If you spend 10 hours on this material, between now and when Turing starts, you'll be a standard deviation improved from your baseline.

+A standard deviation would move someone from 50th percentile to 84th percentile, or it would move someone from 25th percentile to 50th percentile.

+If you think you can spend _more_ than ten hours on this work (perhaps you've stumbled across this resource weeks/months before Turing's starting) you'll see more than a standard deviation improvement.
+If you put 20+ hours into this, you'll be in the top 20% of the cohort.
+1/4th of students who enter Turing will have to repeat mod 1 or mod 2, so if you think it's even remotely possible you could be in that group, the 20+ hours you invest in these resources will save you at least 250 hours of study, $5000, and you'll graduate six weeks earlier than you otherwise would.

+> Josh, this isn't convincing to me.
+I don't want to do this extra work.

+OK.
+That's on you.
+I have no idea how to make my case stronger than I already have.
+If you can think of points that would make my suggestions more compelling, please let me know.

+## Time Commitment

+I'm not sure how much time this will all take.
+Like I said, 10 hours will make a big difference, 20 hours will permanently change your Turing experience.
+Budget 20 hours ± 5 hrs.
+You could do this in a long weekend, or a few evenings in a week, but you'll get the most time if you spread your efforts across at least two weeks, to give the material time to stew and soak in.

+## OK, I'm sold.
+I'll spend the time you suggest.
+Where do I get started?

 Good question.
-The answer is a digression and tortured analogy on the topics of:
+The answer involves a long digression and tortured analogy on the topics of:
 - screwdrivers
 - how to learn hard things
 - why you should do drills